 Hospitality, Leisure and Travel

-No doubt there have been effects on the hospitality, leisure and travel industries as the restrictions from the pandemic have caused a reduction in the need to travel; whether it be for leisure or business.
-Workers have shown increased productivity and effectiveness with a home office set up due to the flexibility offered by the new normal workday.
+No doubt there have been effects on the hospitality, leisure, and travel industries as the restrictions from the pandemic have caused a reduction in the need to travel; whether it be for leisure or business.
+Workers are more productive and effective when they set up a home office with the necessary office supplies near Bozeman or nearby, thanks to the flexibility offered by the new normal workday.
 Additionally, companies are finding they can host meaningful and productive seminars virtually.
-Not only is the virtual option cost effective, this option is convenient and sustainable rather than budgeting employee time for overnight travel.
+Not only is the virtual option cost-effective, but this option is also convenient and sustainable rather than budgeting employee time for overnight travel.
 Many business travelers are used to enjoying special perks and discounts offered to entice extended business stays and turn them into leisure experiences.
 You can expect to see those deals resurface in the future.
 Pre-pandemic, Americans were spending billions per year on “experiences”.
-Those behavior trends are not expected to stay in a decline as restrictions will lighten in the future.
+Those behavior trends are not expected to stay in decline as restrictions will lighten in the future.

 Industries and employers have felt the squeeze of remote working.
 Not all experiences have been negative, as many employers report a spike in productivity, but that increased productivity comes at a price on the workforce.
 Employers are closely looking for ways to engage with remote workers in order to retain them.
 It could be in terms of better insurance policies that can help aid employee health, or regarding different methods of employee engagement, like hosting casual virtual meets online.
 They are also finding ways to adapt shifts to assist with childcare needs, and offer virtual training options as opposed to traditional in-person initiatives.
-Due to the increased at home workforce, companies can now look outside of their static geographic locations to pool employees from wider areas.
+If interested, you might want to take a look at more ideas for rewarding employees on a small budget here.
+Nevertheless, due to the increased at-home workforce, companies can now look outside of their static geographic locations to pool employees from wider areas.
 This spin on workforce recruitment can boost rural economies and companies will benefit due to emerging remote workforce incentives.

 As 2020 approached last year, many looked at the coming year with optimism and hope.
 Let’s carry the same – if not more – into 2021.